viniputtim/sublime_text_user_packages/README.md

 Parses header files.
 Generates stub implementations for all class methods.
 Maintains class scope (`ClassName::method()`).

+### 🧩 File Auto-Pairing

+When you open a C/C++ source or header file, the plugin automatically looks for its paired file (e.g., `foo.cpp` ↔️ `foo.h`) and opens it if found.
+Works based on common folder structures like `src/` and `include/`.

 ## 🛠 Requirements

+- Sublime Text
 - g++ (compiler)
 - python3
 - Raylib installed (if using Raylib mode)